-Fix $\epsilon>0$.
-From the continuity of $h$ at $1$, there exists $\eta>0$ such that such $|h(x)-h(1)| \leq \epsilon/2$ for $x \in (1-\eta,1]$, and:
+Fix $\varepsilon>0$.
+From the continuity of $h$ at $1$, there exists $\eta >0$ such that such $|h(x)-h(1)| \leq\varepsilon/2$ for $x \in(1-\eta,1]$, and

 for $j$ large enough.
-Therefore, the left-hand side of \reff{eq:sim1} is equivalent to $1/j$, and the claim follows in the case $\alpha \in (0,1)$.
-For the case $\alpha \in (1,2)$, it is more convenient to rewrite the integral factor as follows:
+Therefore, the left-hand side of (\ref{eqsim1}) is equivalent to $1/j$, and the claim follows in the case $\alpha\in(0,1)$.
+For the case $\alpha\in(1,2)$, it is more convenient to rewrite the integral factor as follows:

-Then, we write:
+Then we write

-for $h(x)=x/\left[1-(1-x)^{\alpha-1} \right]$ this time.
-The same reasoning as before allows to conclude that:
+for $h(x)=x/ [1-(1-x)^{\alpha-1} ]$ this time.
+The same reasoning as before allows to conclude that

-This term is compensated by the first factor in \reff{eq:hitting}, and the claim follows for $\alpha \in (1,2)$. \end{proof}
+where the equivalent is taken as $j \rightarrow\infty$.
+The last constant is the inverse of the first factor in (\ref{eqhitting}), and the claim follows for $\alpha\in(1,2)$. \end{pf*}

-The definition of the block counting process of the $n$-coalescent entails:
+The definition of the block counting process of the $n$-coalescent entails